Between MAFS & Love Is Blind, Are We All Turning Into Armchair Psychologists?

 Another issue with casual diagnoses is that it perpetuates the stigma that neurodivergence or mental illness is 'unhealthy' when it's actually a lot more common than people might think.

-“Approximately one in every five Australians (that’s 20% of the population) experience a mental illness each year and a staggering 45% of Australians will experience a mental illness in their lifetime, so mental health concerns are fairly common,” Sokarno says.
+“Approximately one in every five Australians (and one in every four British people) experience a mental illness each year...so mental health concerns are fairly common,” Sokarno says.
 “What’s not as common, is our understanding of these various mental illnesses.”

 “